 - a.
 Undergarments must not show through uniforms - b.
-Girls may not wear bracelets, colorful or dangling earnings, wristbands, anklets or other accessories - c.
-Girls may not dye their hair unnatural colors or wear cosmetics or bright nail polish (neutral colors only).
+Girls may not wear bracelets, colorful or dangling earrings, wristbands, anklets or other accessories - c.
+Girls may not dye their hair unnatural colors or wear cosmetics or bright nail polish (neutral colors only). - d.
+Socks and ties may be monogrammed with navy or white thread only.